paigeweber13/fine-hardware-visualization/README.md

    - does difference decrease as computation size increases?
    - make graphs of different metrics for different numbers of iterations
  - make convolution into a case study
+   - google error I get when trying to instrument entire pipeline
    - nothing is reporting as being saturated... but maybe we are saturating one scalar single precision float unit?
    - must be something with CPU, because memory is not the bandwidth.